Charter and Bylaws

 Associate members and Undergraduate student members may participate in the business and scientific sessions of the APSR.
 However, they may not become an FAPSR, may not become a member of a permanent committee (see Article 5.1), and may not vote.

-They shall be eligible to receive publications of the Society but Undergraduate student members are not eligible to receive a discount on the fee to publish in Respirology Case Reports.
+They are eligible to receive publications of the Society but Undergraduate student members are not eligible to receive a discount on the fee to publish in Respirology Case Reports.

 or